Wondering why a shortage of microchips is having a big impact on car production? Read on to find out.

 The scale on which this microchip shortage has affected car production globally is pretty astonishing.

 Take Mercedes for example, which had to pause production of its GLC as a direct result, while Mazda cut its production number by 7,000 cars in the first quarter of 2021.

 Mini had to close its Oxford plant, where it produces the 3-door and 5-door hatchbacks for a short while.
 Not too far down the road from them at Jaguar Land Rover, production of the XE, XF and F-Type plus the Discovery Sport and Range Rover Evoque had to be put on hold.

-Toyota will reportedly suspend production at two of its Japanese factories in June due to the microchip shortage.
-This is expected to affect the production of 20,000 C-HR, Yaris and Yaris Cross models.
+Toyota reduced production at two of its Japanese factories in June 2021 due to the microchip shortage, too.

-Hyundai, who had previously stockpiled enough microchips to see it through the initial wave of shortages, decided to suspend production of the Tucson SUV and Nexo hydrogen-powered SUV at one of its factories.
+Hyundai, which had previously stockpiled enough microchips to see it through the initial wave of shortages, decided to suspend production of the Tucson SUV and Nexo hydrogen-powered SUV at one of its factories.